Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

 4. **Deploy the application:**

-    For both Avaya Infinity™ and Twilio to be able call this connector application's endpoints to send message events, you need to deploy the application to a publically accessible URL.
+    For both Avaya Infinity™ and Twilio to be able call this connector application's endpoints to send message events, you need to deploy the application to a publicly accessible URL.

     However, you can use a tool like [ngrok](https://ngrok.com/) to create a public URL for your local server to test the application locally.